mcharouk/aws/CloudOperationsOnAWS/Module_3/SSM/README_DEMO.md

 * sometimes it does not work instantaneously, i didn't found why
 * don't require encryption
-* might need to restart SSM agent to make it work
+* Need to restart SSM agent to make it work

 ```
 Stop-Service AmazonSSMAgent